 Emotional Intelligence Communication skills Humility Professionalism

 Current coaches come from all subject disciplines and from a range of top HE institutions.
 Our volunteer team comprises undergraduates, postgraduates and recent graduates.
-Scroll to the bottom of this page to hear from past volunteers!
+Carry on scrolling to hear from past volunteers!

 Hear From Our Coaches

 1 - Fill in short online application form.

 2 - Attend 1st Training session on coaching (assessed).

 3 - Selected!
 Attend 2nd Training session on working with young people.